datahub-project/datahub/metadata-ingestion/docs/transformer/dataset_transformer.md

 <br/>

 The `tags_to_term` transformer is designed to map specific tags to glossary terms within DataHub.
-It takes a configuration of tags should be translated into corresponding glossaryTerm.
-This transformer can apply these mappings to any tags found either at column level of dataset or dataset top level.
+It takes a configuration of tags that should be translated into corresponding glossary terms.
+This transformer can apply these mappings to any tags found either at the column level of a dataset or at the dataset top level.

 When specifying tags in the configuration, use the tag's simple name rather than the full tag URN.

-For example, instead of using the tag URN `urn:li:tag:snowflakedb.snowflakeschema.tag_name:tag_value`, you should specify just the tag name `tag_name` in the mapping configuration
+For example, instead of using the tag URN `urn:li:tag:snowflakedb.snowflakeschema.tag_name:tag_value`, you should specify just the tag name `tag_name` in the mapping configuration.

 ```yaml
 transformers: